snoyberg/keter/README.md

 ## Known issues

 *   There are reports of Keter not working behind an nginx reverse proxy.
 From the reports, this appears to be a limitation in nginx's implementation, not a problem with Keter.
 Keter works fine behind other reverse proxies, including Apache and Amazon ELB.

+    One possible workaround is to add the following lines to your nginx configuration:

+        proxy_set_header Connection "";
+        proxy_http_version 1.1;

+    This has not yet been confirmed to work in production.
+If you use this, please report either its success or failure back to me.